williamdemeo/math215-spring2017/README.md

 This is the main repository and webpage for William DeMeo's section of Math 215.

-If you have questions, comments, or suggestions, please open a [New Issue](https://github.com/williamdemeo/math215-spring2017/issues/new).
+If you have questions, comments, or suggestions about this webpage please open a [New Issue](https://github.com/williamdemeo/math215-spring2017/issues/new).

 ---------------------------------------------